datascientistlyg/deep_reinforcement_learning_project1/README.md

 The task is episodic, my agent get an score of +15 over 100 consecutive episodes which is larger than +13 which the project requires.

+## Getting Started

+### Download the Unity Environment
+For this project, you will not need to install Unity if you work on udacity - this is because udacity have already built the environment for you

 ## Code Architecture
 Navigation.ipynb: jupyter notebook based solution